isabella232/advertising-cloud.en/help/privacy/ad-cloud-ccpa-opt-out-of-sale.md

    >[!IMPORTANT]
    >
-   >Contact your company’s Advertising Cloud representative to confirm that all of your organization's Advertising Cloud accounts &mdash; including DSP accounts or advertisers, Search accounts, and Creative or DCO accounts &mdash; are linked to your IMS Org ID.
+   >Contact your company’s Advertising Cloud representative to confirm that all of your organization's Advertising Cloud accounts &mdash; including [!DNL DSP] accounts or advertisers, [!DNL Search] accounts, and [!DNL Creative] or [!DNL DCO] accounts &mdash; are linked to your IMS Org ID.

 1. Use the Adobe Experience Platform Privacy Service API to [submit opt-out-of-sale requests](https://experienceleague.adobe.com/docs/experience-platform/privacy/api/consent.html) to Advertising Cloud on behalf of consumers, and to check the status of existing requests.